KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** N-DReW25

 **Description:** Stealth builds already don't get enough love in KOTOR, so the restoration of Sneak Attack 10 is helpful for anyone wanting to try an alternate build.
-This significantly increases the damage of sneak attacks for Scoundrel players and party members when they reach level 19.
+This significantly increases the damage of sneak attacks for Mission and a Scoundrel player when they reach level 19.

 **Category & Tier:** Mechanics Change / 2 - Recommended